sourcegraph/handbook/content/departments/ce/process/tech-win-process.md

   <tr>
    <td>Technical Qualification Discovery Questions
    </td>
    <td>Based on the guidance provided by product and engineering teams, this document contains a list of questions to which CEs should have answers to assess whether a customer’s configuration or use case fits our product capabilities and supported scenarios.
-If it does not fit, the deal must be submitted to the Tech Deal Review process and then validated based on product/engineering feedback.
+If it does not fit, the deal must be submitted to the Tech Review process and then validated based on product/engineering feedback.
 <p>
 <a href="https://docs.google.com/document/d/15zcyWeTVAZjYQZDBnWwEZV9p1gWUTGgoD9m38Dneah0/edit#heading=h.75uzt4ptnpqx">Link to Technical Qualification Discovery Questions</a>
    </td>